SS Tynwald (1936): Design and construction

 Tynwald had a gross registered tonnage of 2376t, a beam of 46', a length of 314'6", a draught of 18' and a design speed of 21 knots.
 Both Tynwald and Fenella, had crew accommodation for 68, and a capacity for 1968 passengers.

 Whilst the twins were identical in almost every facet, there were two subtle differences incorporated into their external appearance so as to be able to differentiate between the two.
 The Fenella had a yard running out from her foremast which had been installed specifically so as she could be identified from a distance.
 The strake, or gunwale, around the main deck was black on the Fenella whilst it was white on the Tynwald.
 The bows on both ships bore not only their names but the Three Legs of Man symbol.

-There were also some quite distinctive differences in the interal decor of the twins.
+There were also some quite distinctive differences in the internal decor of the twins.
 In the first class dining saloon of the Tynwald the woodwork was Queensland walnut, whilst on the Fenella it consisted of English chestnut.
-In the first class lounge of the Tynwald, figured chestnut provided the setting for a colour scheme in green and gold whereas the Fenalla's first class lounge was panalled in Australian walnut, the general colour scheme being in blue and fawn.
+In the first class lounge of the Tynwald, figured chestnut provided the setting for a colour scheme in green and gold whereas the Fenalla's first class lounge was panelled in Australian walnut, the general colour scheme being in blue and fawn.

 The smoke room panelling was oak in the Tynwald and walnut in the Fenella.
-In addition the third class ladies lounge the walls were panalled with white sycamore in the Tynwald and weathered sycamore in the Fenella.
+In addition the third class ladies lounge the walls were panelled with white sycamore in the Tynwald and weathered sycamore in the Fenella.